olaaumari/Weather-app/README.md

+# Project: Web Scraping

-## Project Web scraping
+## Introduction

-Our plan is to consolidate six databases using web scraping from the website https://www.wunderground.com.
-We will use this data to create an application that predicts the weather for the user.
-The database will be a time series data.
+The goal of this project is to consolidate six weather databases using web scraping from [wunderground.com](https://www.wunderground.com/).
+The scraped data will be used to create an application that predicts the weather for the user.
+The resulting database will be a time series data.

+## Methodology

+1. Web scraping of weather data from [wunderground.com](https://www.wunderground.com/).
-The next step is to perform feature engineering by creating new variables from existing ones, such as the day of the week, quarter, and day of the year.
-We will also conduct a simple analysis using descriptive statistics to explore the data.
-As a bonus, we will use an XGBoost machine learning model to predict today's forecast on the consolidated data.
+2. Feature engineering of the scraped data, including creating new variables such as the day of the week, quarter, and day of the year.

-It is essential to use PySpark in the feature engineering part.
-Then, we will use both PySpark and pandas (if PySpark is not installed on your machine) for preprocessing and creating new features.

-The final deliverable will be a Python notebook and a Streamlit dashboard.
-The dashboard will contain a presentation page of the website and data source where the user can choose a curated dataset scraped (e.g. New York, Paris, Milan, etc.), a modeling page for forecasting weather for the chosen dataset, and a page with the actual temperature, which allows us to compare our prediction error.x
+3. Exploratory analysis using descriptive statistics.
+4. Prediction of today's weather using an XGBoost machine learning model.
+5. Preprocessing and feature creation using PySpark and/or pandas.

+## Deliverables

+* Python notebook
+* Streamlit dashboard
+  * Presentation page with information about the website and data source
+  * Modeling page for weather forecasting
+  * Comparison page to measure prediction error against actual temperature